A Strategic Framework for Organisations Navigating Uncertainty

 Scan

-Gather signals — Lookout intelligence, Horizon zone data, internal feedback.
-The entry point for all new intelligence.
+Gather signals — internal and external.
+Lookout intelligence enters here.
 Without the Lookout at the bow, Scan draws only from what is already known.

 STEP 02